Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Time-Varying Cost Functions

+To show that the metric \eqref{equ:unified-metric-prod} upper bounds all three performance metrics, we establish the following lemma, which studies the solution of Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con} and establishes the Lipschitzness of the optimal prices as a function of customer demands.
+The proof of this lemma can be found in Appendix~\ref{sec:lipschitz-lemma}.

-\begin{lemma} [Lipschitzness of Prices in Demands] The optimal prices corresponding to the dual variables of the market clearing constraint of Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con} are Lipschitz in the demand $d$, i.e., $|p^*(d_1) - p^*(d_2)| \leq L_1 |d_1 - d_2|$ for some constant $L_1>0$ for all $d_1, d_2 \in [\underline{d}, \Bar{d}]$.
-Here, $p^*(d)$ is the optimal price corresponding to the dual variable of the market clearing constraint of Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con} with a customer demand of $d$. \end{lemma}
+\begin{lemma} [Lipschitzness of Prices in Demands] Suppose that the suppliers’ cost functions $c_t(\cdot)$ are $\mu$-strongly convex and $\ell$-Lipschitz smooth.
+The optimal prices corresponding to the dual variables of the market clearing constraint of Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con} are Lipschitz in the demand $d$, i.e., for all $d_1, d_2 \in [\underline{d}, \Bar{d}]$, $|p^*(d_1) - p^*(d_2)| \leq L_3 |d_1 - d_2|$ for some constant $L_3>0$ which only depends on $\mu$ and $\ell$.
+Here, $p^*(d)$ is the optimal price corresponding to the dual variable of the market-clearing constraint of Problem~\eqref{eq:supObj2}-\eqref{eq:demand-con} with a customer demand of $d$. \end{lemma}

-Next, we use Lemma~\ref{lem:PriceLipschitz} to show that both the payment and cost regret metrics are Lipschitz in the prices.
-That is, Lemma~\ref{lem:lipschitzPricesRegret} establishes that small changes in the prices result in only small changes in the cost and payment regret metrics.

-\begin{lemma} [Lipschitzness of Regret Metrics in Prices] Consider an online pricing policy $\ppi$ The payment and cost regret are upper bounded by the absolute difference in prices $p_t$ corresponding to the online pricing policy $\ppi$ and equilibrium prices $p^*_t$.
-Namely, there exists some constant $L_2, L_3 > 0$ so that